marcellamontagnese/Meta-analysis_PDP/README.md

 # Meta-analysis_PDP
-Scripts from a multi-level meta-analysis on the cognitive profile of PDP vs PD patients - research in progress
+This repository contains scripts and files associated with a manuscript in progress (multi-level meta-analysis).